 • Sunset misrepresented the cost of refrigerant for our system, overstating it by hundreds of dollars.

-• Sunset misrepresented the ability of our air handler to interface to a modern evaporator coil, something Northwest assured us would be no problem.
+• Sunset misrepresented the ability of our air handler to interface to a modern evaporator coil, something Northwest assured us would have been no problem.

 • Sunset misrepresented the need for us to replace our system and tried to sell us an expensive system we didn't even need.